astronomer/docs/astro/deploy-code.md

     astro deployment update --dag-deploy enable
     ```

 2. When the prompt appears in the Astro CLI, select the Deployment where you want to enable the feature.
-Running tasks will not be interrupted and new tasks will continue to be scheduled.
+Running tasks will not be interrupted, but new tasks will not be scheduled until you trigger your first DAG-only deploy.
 3. Open your Deployment's Astro project.
 4. Run the following command finalize the setup and trigger a DAG-only deploy to your Deployment: